kevinisaacperez/DellT5600Hackintosh/README.md

 # The not so easy part I: Hardware requirements and BIOS configuration
+After reading through Dortania's OpenCore guide and making sure that the hardware I had was supported, or at least compatible, I began building.

+I already had verified that all components worked both standalone and together in Windows 10, but I had a pretty big issue that I had to fix.
+Anyone who has tried to mod a Dell PC has encountered the proprietary 5-pin and 4-pin fan headers, so here's what I did:

+1. CPU Cooler Fans
+With the CPU Cooler Fans, the fix was relatively easy, I bought a pair of [5-pin to 4-pin fan connector adapters](https://www.ebay.com/itm/193291905125) from ebay

+2. System Fans

 # The not so easy part II: Getting it to boot OpenCore 0.7.1